 2) They are grippy – you have to fight a bit to get your foot in them but when you do it’s held fast.
 My feet definitely felt secure. the only downside of this is that after a few wears and attempts to force my feet in the heel is bending in a little which could create a problem with rubbing in the future.

 3) They’re a really comfy shoe on the inside.
 I am plagued with blisters on the underside of my big toe but I didn’t get any problems wearing these.
 I also have issues with shoe backs rubbing on my heel – but again, no problems

 4) All that support means they do feel heavy on your feet – that’s why I say they’d be a good beginners shoe.
 I was conscious of their weight while I was running and it was a bit like they were weighing me down (though I did PB on the day I wore them for a Parkrun so they obviously aren’t) but if you’re just getting started, the added stability is probably more important while you start to build up your muscles (which then reinforce your own natural stability) than something that is going to speed you up.

-5) Full recommended retail price is £159.99 – which is frankly silly.
-Though I’m told they are regularly to £79.99 for new shades, or, the Karrimor website are currently selling an older colourway for £48.
-Personally, I’d say buy last year’s colours at a discount cost.
-I didn’t experience this for myself, but other online reviews have suggested they might wear out a bit earlier than other shoes – but there again, if you’re just starting out that might not be such a problem for you, as, once you know you’re committed to running you might want to upgrade to a higher tech shoe anyway.
+5) Full recommended retail price for this particular pair of Karrimor D30 shoes is £159.99 – which is frankly silly.
+Though they’re normally sold via Sportsdirect for far less – particularly older colourways (last time I looked the price was less than £25).
+Personally, whenever I’m buying new trainers I always buy last year’s colours at a discount cost.
+I didn’t experience this for myself, but other online reviews have suggested they might wear out a bit earlier than other shoes and the dipping at the back makes me believe that might be true – but there again, if you’re just starting out that might not be such a problem for you, as, once you know you’re committed to running you might want to upgrade to a higher tech shoe anyway.